CurrotRox/GravelersCUDA/README.md

 I implemented XORShift32 to generate random numbers REALLY fast, and that closed the gap from about 9 seconds to barely less than a tenth of a second (on my machine.)
 Note: This can only be run on machines with an nvidia graphics card.

+You'll notice 2 .cu files.
+The Plus accidentally ran at 100 million, not 1 billion.
+The CudaNoCurand is the same file, but the amount is set correctly.